Chart Color Schemes

 Employment conditions in Bogangar rank among the top 10% of areas assessed nationally

 Bogangar has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 1.8% in December 2025, lower than Regional NSW's rate of 3.9%.
-Workforce participation stood at 64.1%, slightly higher than Regional NSW's 61.3%.
+The unemployment rate was 1.9% as of December 2025.
+This rate is below Regional NSW's rate of 3.9%.

-By contrast, Regional NSW saw an employment decline of 1.2% and an increase of 0.4 percentage points in unemployment over the same period.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bogangar's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.
+Conversely, agriculture, forestry & fishing shows lower representation at 1.2% compared to Regional NSW's average of 5.3%.
+Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
+Between December 2024 and December 2025, employment increased by 0.5% while labour force increased by 0.3%, causing the unemployment rate to fall by 0.1 percentage points.
+In comparison, Regional NSW recorded an employment decline of 1.2%, labour force decline of 0.8%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bogangar's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment